Blogs

 Lesson: Proactively engage in risk planning.
 Build frameworks for governance (especially around AI/data), engage with legal/compliance functions, and consider global/regional regulatory variation rather than assuming a “one-size-fits-all”.

-7. Visibility, influence and stakeholder management are essential
+7. Visibility, influence, and stakeholder management are essential

-Being visible in the business, articulating value, influencing non-IT leaders are three key lessons CIOs learned in 2025.
+Being visible in the business, articulating value, and influencing non-IT leaders are three key lessons CIOs learned in 2025.
 For example, visibility of results matters to career progression.
 CIOs must speak the language of the C-suite and partner with other business functions.

 Lesson: Don’t hide in the “back office.”
-Act as a trusted advisor to the business, build relationships with other executives, articulate your value in business terms.
+Act as a trusted advisor to the business, build relationships with other executives, and articulate your value in business terms.

 8. Integration of business and IT: the silos must come down